 His film writing includes The Man Who Sued God (starring Billy Connolly and Judy Davis) and Passion (Barbara Hershey and Richard Roxburgh).

 Don Watson is a regular writer for The Monthly.
-A collection of his essays and articles will be published by Penguin Random House in November.
+A collection of his essays and articles, There Is Again, was published by Penguin Random House in November 2017.

 For enquiries about Don’s publication, audio, film and TV rights, please contact Jeanne Ryckmans: email@example.com